7 Ways to Hold Down New Home Construction Costs

 Quality is the tortoise in this race – do it right the first time.

-Do this right and you get a big bonus – a tight, energy-efficient house doesn’t need an expensive geothermal heating system at three times the cost of a conventional furnace.
-Cha-CHING!
+And a well-designed, energy-efficient house might not need an expensive geothermal heating system at three times the cost of a conventional furnace.

 We have millions of really great-looking homes in this country, though most were built over 70 years ago.
 The designers and builders of the first American suburbs were experts at making simple homes elegant and attractive.